Jamie Hayter

 Paige Wooding (born 23 April 1995), better known by her ring name Jamie Hayter, is an English professional wrestler.
-She is signed to AEW, where she is a one-time AEW Women's World Champion.
+She is signed to All Elite Wrestling (AEW), where she is one-half of the Brawling Birds with Alex Windsor and one-half of the current AEW Women's World Tag Team Champions.
+She is also a former one-time AEW Women's World Champion.

 Hayter has also wrestled internationally with stints in England's RevPro, where she became a two-time RevPro British Women's Champion, and Japan's Stardom, where she became a one-time SWA World Champion and a one-time Goddesses of Stardom Champion (alongside Bea Priestley).

 Early life

 Paige Wooding was born in Eastleigh on 23 April 1995.
 She grew up in nearby Southampton.

 Professional wrestling career

 Early career (2015–2019)

 Wooding made her debut on 2 May 2015, adopting the ring name Jamie Hayter and losing to Jinny Couture.
 In 2017, she wrestled for Pro Wrestling Chaos in the tournament to crown the first Maiden of Chaos Champion; after defeating Dahlia Black in the quarterfinals, she was eliminated by Martina in the final.
 On 4 October 2018, Hayter defeat Ayesha Raymond to win the WWW Women's Championship.

 In November 2018, Hayter competed in Pro Wrestling Eve's annual tournament event named "She-1", a round robin block tournament which is styled after New Japan Pro Wrestling's G1 tournament.
 Hayter became the "Ace of Eve" after defeating Toni Storm and Kris Wolf in the finals.

 On the 15 May 2019 episode of NXT UK, Hayter made her first appearance for WWE as an enhancement talent, losing to Piper Niven in a squash match.